JimDuggan/CT5102/README.md

 For tips on good programming style, see [Hadley Wickham's web resource](http://adv-r.had.co.nz/Style.html)

+For an excellent resource to discover courses and learning materials for learning and teaching R, see [rstudio-education/rstats-rd](https://github.com/rstudio-education/rstats-ed)

 Details on the individual lectures are:

 __(1) Base R__